The Best Stand Up Paddle Board Reviews

 - Narrow boards of 29″ or 30″ are narrower than other boards making them less suitable for the beginner.
 Its width can be unstable for riders but they’re desired for its faster performance than wider boards.

-- Wide boards of 31″ to 36″ are much more user-friendly for the beginner and the Yoga SUPper since they’re easier to remain standing on.
+- Wide boards of 31″ to 36″ are much more user-friendly for the beginner male or female Yoga paddle boarder since they’re easier to remain standing on.
 Where they contribute in stability they typically lack in speed, making them slower than narrow boards.

 To sum up size, you’ll have to take all measurements into consideration.
 Here’s a quick guide to sum things up!
 Match your type of most-commonly bought SUP with your weight for the right length board you’ll need.